Thermocouple High Temperature Wire

-Type E Thermocouple (Nickel-Chromium / Constantan): The Type E thermocouple is able to handle stronger signals and higher accuracy than previous Types J or K. The stronger signal that Type E provides enables this specific grade to be used for testing heating appliance safety, for temperature ranges between −50°C to +740°C and narrow range between −110°C to +140°C.
+Type E Thermocouple (Nickel-Chromium / Constantan): The Type E thermocouple is able to handle stronger signals and higher accuracy than previous Types J or K. This specific grade can be used for testing heating appliance safety, for temperature ranges between −50°C to +740°C and an extremely accurate range between −110°C to +140°C.

 What is the difference between thermocouple wire and extension wire?

 Extension grade wire is a lower grade, cost-effective choice.
 It is applied by extending from the thermocouple probe to the instrument receiving the signal, where the user can then visually see the results.
 The Extension wire also has a lower temperature range in which the wire can be used effectively.